America's Most Hated Family in Crisis

 America's Most Hated Family in Crisis (also known as The Return of America's Most Hated Family in some markets) is a 2011 BBC documentary film presented and written by Louis Theroux, who revisits the family at the core of the Westboro Baptist Church.
-It is a follow up to 2007's The Most Hated Family in America, also written and presented by Theroux.
+It is a follow-up to 2007's The Most Hated Family in America, also written and presented by Theroux.
 In 2019, Theroux made another follow-up, Surviving America's Most Hated Family, completing a trilogy of documentaries based on the church.

 The documentary first aired on BBC Two in the United Kingdom on 3 April 2011 at 9pm.
 It received mainly positive reviews from critics, with the Metro calling it "terrifying".
-The documentary had 3.33 million viewers and was BBC Two's most watched program of that week.
+The documentary had 3.33 million viewers and was BBC Two's most watched programme of that week.